 the tree does not suit the existing or proposed landscape

-Where permission is granted by us to remove trees on your land we will generally require replacement trees to be planted within 12 months of removing any tree/s.
+Where permission is granted by us to remove trees on your land we will generally require 2 native (Australian) replacement trees for every tree approved for removal to be planted within 12 months of removing any tree/s.
 This is a condition of consent.

 If your application to remove or prune a tree is refused, you have a right of appeal under the provisions Section 82A of the Environmental Planning and Assessment Act 1979.